-Today we find ourselves amid a global pandemic we could not anticipate.
+Today we find ourselves amid a global pandemic we could not have anticipated.

 COVID-19’s impact is far-reaching and our businesses are not exempt from it.
 In fact, many of us are learning to work from home for the first time!
 And who knew the distance from the desk to the fridge was exactly 24 steps?